How do REDD+ forest conservation projects work?

 REDD+ aims to avoid carbon emissions that are linked to deforestation.

 The purpose of REDD+ is to involve the local population in forest conservation and reward them for their work to protect the forests.
-Instead of felling trees to earn money, REDD+ strives to turn their conservation and protection into a basis for new business models and the livelihoods of the local population: reducing forest clearing can generate carbon credits, which in turn help to protect existing woodlands.
-These carbon credits can be sold to make the forests more financially attractive than other forms of land-use.
-In turn, the income from the sale of carbon credits is invested in forest conservation, the sustainable management of forest resources and, in particular, prospects for the local population, such as new jobs and education.
+Instead of felling trees to earn money, REDD+ strives to turn their conservation and protection into a basis for new business models and the livelihoods of the local population: reducing forest clearing can generate verified emission reductions, which in turn help to protect existing woodlands.
+These verified emission reductions can be sold to make the forests more financially attractive than other forms of land-use.
+In turn, the income from the sale of verified emission reductions is invested in forest conservation, the sustainable management of forest resources, and, in particular, prospects for the local population, such as new jobs and education.
 This way, the REDD+ mechanism enables communities to play an active role in the fight against global warming, while promoting social development in their local areas.

 In some cases, wood can be harvested sustainably in REDD+ projects: it must have an FSC (Forest Stewardship Council) certification and the sustainable forest management must be consistent with the relevant laws and regulations.